Prince William visits UAE as Britain seeks to deepen ties | Law-Order

 Prince William visits UAE as Britain seeks to deepen ties

-Prince William, second in line to the British throne, began on Thursday a visit to the United Arab Emirates at a time when the former British protectorate has faced an unprecedented though mostly foiled string of missile and drone attacks.
+Prince William, second in line to the British throne, on Thursday visited the United Arab Emirates at a time when the former British protectorate has faced an unprecedented though mostly foiled string of missile and drone attacks.

 - Country:

-Prince William, second in line to the British throne, began on Thursday a visit to the United Arab Emirates at a time when the former British protectorate has faced an unprecedented though mostly foiled string of missile and drone attacks.
-Kensington Palace said it was the Duke of Cambridge's first official visit to the UAE.
-Six of its emirates ceased being British protectorates 50 years ago when they joined a federation.
+Prince William, second in line to the British throne, on Thursday, visited the United Arab Emirates at a time when the former British protectorate has faced an unprecedented though mostly foiled string of missile and drone attacks.
+Kensington Palace said it is the Duke of Cambridge's first official visit to the UAE.
+Six of its emirates ceased being British protectorates 50 years ago and formed a federation.
 The seventh joined in 1972.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)